Best at home laser hair removal for PCOS: Is IPL Effective for PCOS Facial Hair?

 There are some medications that will help lessen your hair growth, but you cannot take them if you plan on getting pregnant.
 The ketogenic diet has been reported to significantly reduce facial hair growth in women with PCOS.

-This is the gold standard.
-You can pay to get this done at a beautician but it will cost you a pretty penny.
-You could be looking at $700-1000 a year, and then you will have to keep going for a maintenance dose once every couple of months thereafter.
+This is the gold standard for removing excess hair growth.
+You can pay to get laser treatment or IPL done at a beautician but it will cost you a pretty penny.
+You could be looking at $700-1000 or more per year, and then you will have to keep going for a maintenance dose once every couple of months thereafter.

 IPL home machines are growing in popularity, so I decided to try out one for myself.